bigjosh/Vibe-V2/README.md

 The specified battery is a 160mAh Polymer Li-ion.
 Verify the polarity on the connector because it is non-standard and reversed polarity will blow a protection diode.

 The specified motor is a vibration type nominally rated for 130mA at 3V.

+Note that the battery polarity is swapped comared to normal!
+Follow the markings on the board (positive battery wire towards middle of the board).

 TODO
 ----